998 related texts · 2 related myths · Page 1 of 21

 Not just any song, but the song.
 The kind of song that echoes through eternity?
 Sifrei Devarim, in section 334, gives us a glimpse into this profound idea.
 It states, "Great is 'so...

-We all know the story: the Ten Commandments, the Golden Calf... but what about the moments in between?
+The familiar story is this: the Ten Commandments, the Golden Calf.. but what about the moments in between?
 The feelings, the doubts, the sheer weight of responsibility?
-According to Gi...
+The Ginzber...

 A daunting task, wouldn't you say?
 The Torah tells us that Moses didn't just appoint Joshua.
 He made sure everyone knew it was happening, and understood why.
 According to the bibli...

-The weight of that moment, the sheer magnitude of the loss... it's almost unbearable to contemplate.
-According to Legends of the Jews, when Joshua heard the words of Moses, words e...
+The weight of that moment, the sheer magnitude of the loss. it's almost unbearable to contemplate.
+In Legends of the Jews, when Joshua heard the words of Moses, words etched in the...

 That’s kind of how the Jewish tradition sees things.
 And nowhere is this more apparent than in the transition of leadership from Moses to Joshua.
 It's a powerful moment, heavy with...